AlexCMyers/3D-renderer/README.md

 If the submitted obj is defined by triangle faces (as with the sample files included here), then a texture is also created on each face by playing with the normal vectors, as opposed to being rendered as though smooth)

-To improve on performance, this code does not use the standard method of Ray Tracing Instead, each pixel on of the 2D viewing screen looks to see which face of the obj contains that pixel and is closest to the camera (the screen)
+To improve on performance, this code does not use the standard method of Ray Tracing.
+Instead, each pixel of the 2D viewing screen looks to see which is the closest face (along the Z axis) that contains that pixel.
 Then, the pixel is rendered using that face's information from the obj file and the locations of the light sources.

 Compile: